brmntyprytm/Inventory-management-app/README.md

 1. The first thing I did on the project is to initialize git inside of the Project Folder Which I named `Inventory-management-app`.

-2. The second step is to configure my GitHub username and email to the Project Folder.
+2. The second step is to configure my GitHub username and email by using the `git config user.name` and `git config user.email` to the Project Folder.

-3. The third step I did is create a `.gitIgnore` file and a placeholder `README.md` file.
+3. The third step I did is create a `.gitignore` file and a placeholder `README.md` file.

-4. Then finally on the fourth step, I installed the Django `main` app in the project folder using a Python virtual environment.
+4. Then finally on the fourth step, I installed the Django `main` app in the project folder using a Python virtual environment, because I am using a mac, the way I activated the Python virtual environment is by using the `python -m venv env` command and activate it using `source env/bin/activate` in the terminal.

 5. On the fifth step, I implemented and integrated the basic model view template for the website, where I filled the `models.py`, `views.py`, and also the template `html` file.